abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/buildkite/buildkite-agent-setup.md

 ---

 # Buildkite Agent Setup
-This guide describes the steps to configure a Buildkite agent and queue after installing the Buildkite agent binary on a SUSE ARM64 VM.
+This guide describes the steps to configure a Buildkite agent and queue after installing the Buildkite agent binary on a Google Axion C4A Arm VM.

 ## 1. Create an Agent Token